StevenMayher/431-2021/labs/lab05/README.md

 All deadlines for 431 work, including this Lab, are posted in the [Course Calendar](https://thomaselove.github.io/431/calendar.html).

 - For LAB 5 only, since we have extended the deadline 3 days, we will not accept any Lab 5 work that is more than 1 hour late (that is, that is submitted to Canvas after 9:59 PM on Thursday 2021-10-21.)
+- If we find an error in your submission and ask you to resubmit, we'll give you until noon Friday 2021-10-22 to do so.

 ## After the Lab

-- Answer Sketch and Grading Rubric will be posted the day after the Lab is due.
+- Answer Sketch and Grading Rubric for Lab 5 are now posted in [R Markdown](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab05/sketch/lab05_sketch.Rmd) and [also PDF](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab05/sketch/lab05_sketch.pdf).
 - Grades on the Lab will be posted to the Course Grading Roster one week after the deadline for the Lab.
 - Additional materials will be posted as necessary.